Anal Cancer Screening for People at High Risk

 - Atypical squamous cells of undetermined significance, or ASCUS.
 These cells appear abnormal, but are not necessarily pre-cancerous and can be a result of another cause, such as infection or inflammation.

 What follow-up care do I need after screening?

-These screening tests allow the practitioner to examine and test (through cytology) for any abnormal growths or masses.
-The required follow-up care depends on the result of these tests and the person’s HIV status.
-For some abnormalities, follow up will require repeat cytology testing a few months later.
-Some people with HSIL results will require treatment of the abnormal areas.
+Follow-up care depends on the result of the tests and the person’s HIV status.
+For some abnormalities, follow up will be repeat cytology testing a few months later.
+Some people with HSIL results will need treatment of the abnormal areas.
 Treatments can include topical medications, cryotherapy (freezing the area), laser therapy, and surgery.

-While only a very small number of people with abnormal cytology will progress to an anal cancer, providers have no way of knowing who will progress to cancer.
-Close monitoring of individuals with abnormalities helps to detect any cancers early, when it is most treatable.
+While only a very small number of people with abnormal cytology will develop anal cancer, providers have no way of knowing who will progress to cancer.
+Close monitoring helps to detect any cancers early, when it is most treatable.